dolzhkris/number-systems-and-binary-codes/README.md

 # number-systems-and-binary-codes
 Python program for decimal-to-binary conversion and operations with direct, inverse, and two's complement binary codes.

-The project was developed as part of university work during my second year of study.
+The project was developed as part of university work during the second year of university.

 ## Key Variables
 * a - positive decimal number;